retrocomputacion/retrobbs/readme.md

 - Configuration file \[PLUGINS\] options: NONE

 ### RSS feed reader (newsfeed.py):
 Retrieves the latest ten entries from the specified RSS feed, upon user selection of the entry, it scrapes the target website for text and relevant picture.
-The plug-in is primarily targeted at Wordpress sites, if it can't find the content it expects in the linked URL then the article text from the RSS feed itself will be displayed.
+The plug-in is primarily targeted at WordPress sites, if it can't find the content it expects in the linked URL then the article text from the RSS feed itself will be displayed.

 - Configuration file function: NEWSFEED
 - Configuration file parameters: `entryZurl` = URL to the RSS feed
 - Configuration file \[PLUGINS\] options: NONE

 ### Weather (weather.py) (new 0.25):
-Displays current weather and forecast for the next 2-3 days as a HiRes image.
+Displays current weather and forecast for the next 2-3 days as a Hires image.
 On first run it will display the weather corresponding to the passed Connection object's IP.
 Further weather forecasts can be queried by typing a new location.

 - Configuration file function: WEATHER
 - Configuration file parameters: NONE
 - Configuration file \[PLUGINS\] options:

   - `wxunits` = `C` or `F` for metric or customary units, respectively.
-Defauls to metric
+Defaults to metric
   - `wxdefault` = Fallback location.
 Defaults to Meyrin, Switzerland.
   - `geoserver` = Geocoder used to retrieve location data.
 Can be set to either `Nominatim` (default) or `Photon`.

 ### WebAudio streamer (webaudio.py):
- On the fly conversion and streaming of on-line audio sources (*Shoutcast*, *YouTube* or other sources).
+ On the fly conversion and streaming of online audio sources (*Shoutcast*, *YouTube* or other sources).

 - Configuration file function: WEBAUDIO